PantelisFan/numerical-systems/README.md

 `npm run start` to start the server, listening to port 3000, `npm run test` to compare expected values against the controller's returned values.

+A postman collection has been added which includes several request cases under `./postman` folder.

 ### Acknowledgements

 - The methodology followed to convert roman numerals to arabic is the one described here: